 The Company experienced supply chain constraints resulting from the COVID-19 pandemic, which slowed down production and negatively impacted the timing of deploying ASRs to our clients.
 In addition, we experienced and continue to experience supply chain delays as a result of the impact of the conflict in the Ukraine.
 These supply constraints include, but are not limited to, semiconductor shortages as well as shortages of certain commodities.
 Extended lead times on certain parts as well as a lack of immediate availability may delay our ability to deploy ASRs, and consequently, may delay our ability to recognize revenue.
 In addition, the Company has also faced increased costs of components and freight resulting from COVID-19.
 Further, current or future governmental policies may increase the risk of inflation, which could further increase the costs of raw materials and components for our business.
 Similarly, if costs of goods continue to increase, our suppliers may seek price increases from us.
 If we are unable to mitigate the impact of supply chain constraints and inflationary pressure through price increases or other measures, our results of operations and financial condition could be negatively impacted.
 Even if we are able to raise the prices of our products, consumers might react negatively to such price increases, which could have a material adverse effect on, among other things, our brand, reputation, and sales.
-If our competitors substantially lower their prices, which may negatively impact gross margins.
+If our competitors substantially lower their prices, we may lose customers and mark down prices.
+Our profitability may be impacted by lower prices, which may negatively impact gross margins.
 Even though we are working to alleviate supply chain constraints through various measures, we are unable to predict the impact of these constraints on the timing of revenue and operating costs of our business in the near future.
-Raw material supply shortages and supply chain constraints, including treight as well as ongoing delays in receiving raw materials and components for production are likely to have an impact on sales and profitability in 2023 and beyond.
+Raw material supply shortages and supply chain constraints, including cost inflation, have impacted and could continue to negatively impact our ability to meet increased demand, which in